decentraland/adr/content/ADR-164-quests.poc.md

 Communication with the system, notifying events that happen in world, and receiving updates, so the Explorer is up to date.

-- Kernel should be responsible of receiving and notifiyng updates to Explorer.
+- Kernel should be responsible of receiving and notifying updates to Explorer.
 - Kernel should be able to receive requests from Explorer to start a quest and ask for it to the System.
 - Kernel should be able to notify in world events to the System, in order to make progress.